himanshu-daga/Webster/README.md

 Contributing here is easy, you just need to have basics of HTML and CSS and you are ready to go!

 ## Contribution guidelines
+It is simple.
+Just make something like sample1 directory in forms.
+Refer following points
 1. Browse the element you want to add in **html elements**.
-2. If your element already exist then create new file in that repo
-   else make a new repo with name of the element such as form, img etc. and create a new file in it.
+2. If your element already exists(like forms) then create new directory in that repo with sample1, sample2 ,... else make a new repo with name of the element such as img, header, navbar, footer etc. and create a new directory with sample1 name in it.
-3. Give file name as sample(n).html like sample1.html, sample2.html, etc.
+3. Now add your files in it.
 4. Enter your content in following format in the file:
 ```html
 <!DOCTYPE html>